-However, in this application, we are not only concerned with the quality of the binary classification of our target sample, but particularly with the accuracy of the probability assigned to each object for belonging to a class, since this probability is used to estimate quiescent fractions and identify the red sequence.
-Therefore, besides recall, precision, and F1-score, we analyzed how well the probability is calibrated.
-Figure \ref{prob_calibration} shows the calibration curve, that is, the fraction of positives (star-forming galaxies) versus the mean predicted probability for that class, for the four methods.
-An example of a model performing well in terms of F1-score but returning a biased calibration curve is the model based on data augmentation for the balancing of classes.
-Trying to fix unbalanced class data like star-forming and quiescent galaxies possibly results in an injection of false positives (quiescent galaxies classified as star-forming), which pushes the calibration curve above the 1-to-1 relation (see the green lines in Fig. \ref{prob_calibration}).
-Another behavior displayed by the calibration curves is the sensitivity of \texttt{LDA} to the number of features selected.
-In simple linear models, a small number of strong features can yield a better calibration than a more complex model based on more galaxy properties.
+However, in this application, we are concerned not only with the quality of the binary classification of our target sample, but particularly with the reliability of the probability assigned to each object of belonging to a given class, since these probabilities are used to estimate quiescent fractions and identify the RS.
+Therefore, in addition to recall, precision, and F1 score, we analyzed how well the probabilities are estimated.
+Figure \ref{prob_calibration} shows the so-called reliability curve (also known as calibration curve), which plots the fraction of actual positives (in this case, “true” star-forming galaxies) against the mean predicted probability for that class, for all four methods, in bins of predicted probability.
+This diagnostic illustrates how closely the predicted probabilities match the true outcomes.
+A reliable, unbiased model produces a curve that follows the one-to-one diagonal in the plot: for example, if the mean predicted probability in a given bin is 0.7, then roughly 70\% of the objects in that bin should belong to that class.

+One case in which good classification performance does not imply good calibration is the model trained using data augmentation to balance the classes.
+Addressing the imbalance between star-forming and quiescent galaxies can lead the model to underestimate the probabilities of the majority class (positives), producing a reliability curve well above the one-to-one line (see the green curves in Fig. \ref{prob_calibration}).
+The reliability curves also reveal the sensitivity of \texttt{LDA} to the number of selected features.
+For simple linear models, using a smaller set of strong features can yield better results than relying on a more complex set of galaxy properties.

-By implementing the imputation of the missing values instead of complete discard, we observed a slight decrease in the performance for minority class recall, but a better-calibrated probability.
-For this application, given the importance of a well-calibrated probability and the stability of the algorithm with respect to the number of features used, we decided to opt for an \texttt{XGB}-based classification with the imputation of a constant value for missing data.
-In Fig. \ref{prob_calibration}, this configuration is represented by the blue dashed line, which is the most stable and closest to the 1-to-1 relation.
+By implementing the imputation of the missing values instead of complete discard, we observed a slight decrease in the performance for minority class recall, but a more reliable probability estimate.
+For this application, given the importance of an unbiased probability and the stability of the algorithm with respect to the number of features used, we decided to opt for an \texttt{XGB}-based classification with the imputation of a constant value for missing data.
+In Fig. \ref{prob_calibration}, this configuration is represented by the dashed blue line, which is the most stable and closest to the one-to-one relation.